notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

   ![AWS ORGANIZATION CONSOLIDATED BILLING](../images/AWS_Organization_Consolidated_Billing.PNG)

   - Let's take an example, Reserved Instance Sharing.
 We have an organization with two accounts and in the first one, account A, there is no Reserved Instances, and account B, there are five reserved EC2 instances.
-Now, let's assume that we are within one AZ because Reserve Instances are at the AZ level and we have nine EC2 instances.
+Now, let's assume that we are within one AZ because Reserved Instances are at the AZ level and we have nine EC2 instances.
 As you can see, three are launched in account B, and six are launched in account A. Now, what is going to happen?
 Well, if we have five EC2 Reserved Instances on account B, then the three EC2 instances obviously are going to be reserved, but because we have enabled Reserved Instances sharing, then two instances in account A will also benefit from Reserved Instances pricing and therefore resulting in cost savings.
 At the end of the day, we have five Reserved Instances and four non-Reserved Instances in this use case even though Susan in account B only launched three EC2 instances out of the five that were reserved
 - Finally, the Reserved Instances discount sharing can be turned off for any accounts in the organization, including the management accounts, the main accounts of your organization

 ## AWS Control Tower

-- It is for you an easy way to **set up and govern a secure and compliant, multi account, AWS environment** based on best practices.Instead of doing everything manually creating an organization and so on and then applying security practices, we have Control Tower where you can, with a few clicks, creates a multi account, AWS environment
+- It is for you an easy way to **set up and govern a secure and compliant, multi account, AWS environment** based on best practices.
+Instead of doing everything manually creating an organization and so on and then applying security practices, we have Control Tower where you can, with a few clicks, creates a multi account, AWS environment
 - The benefits is that:
   - You can automate the setup of your environments in a few clicks
   - You can automate ongoing policy management using guardrails